Chrysler Pentastar engine: Pentastar upgrade

 For 2016, FCA released an updated version of the 3.6 L engine.
-This engine features upgrades to the variable valve timing (VVT) system, two-stage variable valve lift (VVL), a new intake manifold, new valve springs, new piston rings, new fuel injectors, new ignition coils, a cooled EGR, lower internal friction and lower weight.
+This engine features upgrades to the variable valve timing (VVT) system, two-stage variable valve lift (VVL), a new intake manifold, new valve springs, new piston rings, new fuel injectors, new ignition coils, a cooled Exhaust gas recirculation system, lower internal friction and lower weight.
 It also features a higher compression ratio, increased from 10.2:1 to 11.3:1.
-These improvements increase power as well as efficiency.
-The new version no longer supports flex-fuel capability.
+These improvements increase power as well as efficiency, however the new version no longer supports flex-fuel capability.